utzcoz/utzcoz.github.io/_posts/2020-04-02-Introduce-SystemUI-OverviewProxyService.markdown

 The default `config_recentsComponentName` is `com.android.launcher3/com.android.quickstep.RecentsActivity`, the `RecentsActivity` in `Launcher3`.

-And then use got component name to create qucik step service `Intent`:
+And then use got component name to create quick step service `Intent`:

 ```java
 private static final String ACTION_QUICKSTEP = "android.intent.action.QUICKSTEP_SERVICE";